BellevueDSCLoyd/SBALoan/README.md

 # DSC630 SBA Loan Data Set
 This is my final project on SBA Loan Data for DSC 630.
 It provides for 2 predictive analytics models.
 One predicts loan repayment with a classification model and the other predicts job creation as a regression model.

-A presentation was included with the project as SBA_final.pptx.

 A technical report was included as FinalReport.docx.

 SBA Loan analysis was performed in R as 630Project.R.